-The DES-3526 supports the SNMP versions 1, 2c, and 3.
+The DES-3500 Series switches support the SNMP versions 1, 2c, and 3.
 You can specify which version of the SNMP you want to use to monitor and control the Switch.
-The three versions of SNMP vary in the level of security provided between the management station and the network device
+The three versions of SNMP vary in the level of security provided between the management station and the network device.